 Every variable transformer contains a magnetic core shaped like a donut.
 This component, colloquially referred to as a toroidal core, is paired with a copper winding that surrounds it.
 They also contain a carbon brush that directly contacts an exposed section of the copper wiring, allowing for a voltage range of 0V to the maximum rated output.
 These transformers are explicitly designed to be efficient, with power losses only occurring 1-2% of the time.
 They also have the ability to produce the same output with half of the standard voltage.
 For example, many models requiring a 240V input will also work properly with 120V cables.
 The most significant limiting factor for most variable transformers is temperature requirements, which demand a decrease in output over the maximum temperature rating.

-While the majority of variable transformers are rated for inputs of 240V or 120V, there is also an option to create a wye connection between two or more units, allowing for inputs up to 480V.
+While the majority of variable transformer are rated for inputs of 240V or 120V, there is also an option to create a wye connection between two or more units, allowing for inputs up to 480V.
 This application is called ganging, and it may be implemented only if the system contains a ground between the source and the ground, or if the loads can be balanced on either side to prevent a damaging current.
 Under normal operating conditions, the input voltage may increase or decrease by up to 10%, which is within the tolerable range for most applications.
 However, if a component requires a more narrow voltage window, a buck-boost device may be added to the system to help regulate input.
 These elements may also be installed if the application requires a less-than-standard input voltage.

 Regardless of the application, it is necessary to create an adequate cooling system to accompany the transformer.
 Most low-power models cool naturally by means of convection and heat dissipation from radiation.
 However, high voltage transformers commonly require forced-air cooling, forced-oil cooling, or direct-water cooling.
 If a system does not achieve proper cooling during operations, the effect is dramatic, with over 30% of transformer failures directly caused by overheating.
 When using oil-based cooling techniques, it is important to choose a medium that is compatible with the facility safety regulations, which usually mandate the oil to have flame-resistant properties.